Châteaudun, France Guide

 Day Trips

-Approximately 1 hour by car Chartres is famous for its magnificent Chartres Cathedral, a UNESCO World Heritage site and a masterpiece of Gothic architecture.
+Approximately 1 hour 45 minutes by car Chartres is famous for its magnificent cathedral, a UNESCO World Heritage site and a masterpiece of Gothic architecture.
 Explore the charming old town with its half-timbered houses, wander along the Eure River, and discover the International Stained-Glass Centre.
+The light shows projected onto the cathedral in the evenings are a must-see.

 Travel Time